virtualous/blog-v3/_pages/about.md

 I write the things I have tried.
 That takes a while to research, test, and test again on other platforms.
 Writing a tech article which deals with coding isn't easy.
 It involves a lot of hard work.
 How do I get paid for this?
 I run Adsense on this blog.

-I have made my website such that it doesn't show the content if you are using an adblocker.
-That might upset many new visitors.
-But I understand.
-I'm not against using adblocker because there are websites with atrocious ads that pop up all the time you are browsing it.
-I hate that too.

-But all the stuff on my blog is free.
+All the stuff on my blog is free.
 All I ask my users is to whitelist my domain.
 That's the only way I have monetized it.
 I promise the readers that there will not be any annoying ads.

 Most of these articles are also in video format.
 Check out my <a target="_blank" href="https://www.youtube.com/channel/UCbOO7d0vVo0kIrkd7m32irg" ><i class="fa fa-youtube-square"></i>&nbsp;YouTube channel</a>